Hiring in the Gig Economy: 5 Reasons You Need a Clear Employer Brand

 1. To create brand awareness.

 When it comes to hiring in the gig economy, being an unknown commodity or organization is the worst possible strategy for attracting top expertise.
 Independent experts and boutique consultants, at the very least, should know your organization’s name and have a general sense of what you do and how it is to work with you.
-Creating your employer brand ensures more top-notch experts will learn about your business, and move on to considering whether they want to work with you.
+Creating your employer brand ensures more top-notch experts will learn about your business, and move on to consider whether they want to work with you.

 2. To increase employee retention.

 Much like any effective marketing campaign, your employer brand should begin with awareness and end with loyalty and repeat engagements.
 The goal of any talent management strategy is to retain your top employees.
-When your employees’ work experiences — both in house and on demand — align well with your employer brand, you start to build long-term loyalty.
+When your employees’ work experiences — both in-house and on-demand — align well with your employer brand, you start to build long-term loyalty.
 Increasing retention may be the most important reason to develop an employer brand.

 3. To transmit positivity about your company values.

 Ensuring candidates understand what drives your company can be especially challenging when hiring in the gig economy.
 Your employer brand for contingent talent should establish the values your organization lives and works by — in other words, the reason you exist beyond merely making money, which is especially important for attracting millennial talent.
 You can start to build your employer brand via social media by sharing stories, case studies and projects that express your purpose and values, letting potential candidates understand why and how you work.
 The more positive associations employees have about you, the more likely they are to help you when you need them.